yandex-cloud/docs/en/compute/operations/vm-create/create-linux-vm.md

 ---
-title: "How to create a Linux virtual machine (VM) based on a public image"
+title: "Creating a Linux VM from a public image"
-description: "Following this guide, you will be able to create a virtual machine with Linux operating system."
+description: "Use this tutorial to create a Linux VM."
 ---

 # Creating a VM from a public Linux image

 {% if product == "cloud-il" %}

 This section provides guidelines for creating a VM with a Linux OS.
 To create a Windows-based VM, follow the instructions [{#T}](create-windows-vm.md).

 {% endif %}

 {% list tabs %}